Manipur: Manipur dance (Ras Lila)

-Manipur dance also known as Jagoi, is one of the major Indian classical dance forms, named after the state of Manipur.
+Manipuri dance also known as Jagoi, is one of the major Indian classical dance forms, named after the state of Manipur.
 It is particularly known for its Hindu Vaishnavism themes, and exquisite performances of love-inspired dance drama of Radha-Krishna called Raslila.
 However, the dance is also performed to themes related to Shaivism, Shaktism and regional deities such as Umang Lai during Lai Haraoba.
 The roots of Manipur dance, as with all classical Indian dances, is the ancient Hindu Sanskrit text Natya Shastra, but with influences from the culture fusion between India and Southeast Asia, East Asia, Siberia, Micronesia and Polynesia.

 Chorus Repertory Theatre

 The auditorium of the theatre is on the outskirts of Imphal and the campus stretches for about 2 acre.
 It has housing and working quarters to accommodate self-sufficiency of life.
 The theatre association has churned out internationally acclaimed plays like Chakravyuha and Uttarpriyadashi.
 Its 25 years of existence in theatre had disciplined its performers to a world of excellence.
 Chakravyuha taken from the Mahabharat epic had won Fringe Firsts Award, 1987 at the Edinburgh International Theater Festival.
 Chakravyuha deals with the story of Abhimanyu (son of Arjun) of his last battle and approaching death, whereas Uttarpriyadashi is an 80-minute exposition of Emperor Ashoka's redemption.